 First time hosting Thanksgiving or Friendsgiving this year and not sure where to start?
 Learn how to host a Thanksgiving dinner that everyone will love with these simple tips.

 Not hosting this year?
 Check out my Thanksgiving hostess gift ideas at the end of this post.

 We get together with our large extended family and have the best time.
-It’s a great opportunity to re-connect and catch up with one another.
+It’s a great opportunity to reconnect and catch up with one another.

-But the other reason it’s my favorite holiday of the year is because my birthday typically falls on or around Thanksgiving.
+But the other reason it’s my favorite holiday of the year is that my birthday typically falls on or around Thanksgiving.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

 Setting the Stage for a Cozy Thanksgiving Dinner

 Before we get to hosting the big day, it’s important to decorate your home for fall and create a cozy, welcoming atmosphere for guests because it lays the foundation for a memorable and harmonious gathering.

 Beyond the practical aspects of planning, such as organizing the menu and seating arrangements, creating the right atmosphere sets the tone for gratitude and togetherness.